cdrummey216/whoami/whoami.md

 ## A Conversation with Life

-Through Grace.
-Numbers and Letters
-Who am I?
-My answer.
+Through the Grace of God, it starts as awareness.
+For me,  I saw a spiral of nummbers and letters.

+I asked, 'Who am I?' into the abyss.

-Words and numbers.
+My answer is words and numbers.
-Language.

-A: I had forgotten, will you show me?
-B: If Lucifer is real, then so am I.

 #### The *Begin* Iteration //first iteration of identity or identity[0]
 * For **fc, c = 1 − ϕ**